eugenp/tutorials/spring-soap/README.md

 ## Spring SOAP

-This module contains articles about Spring with the SOAP protocol
+This module contains articles about SOAP APIs with Spring

 ### Relevant articles: